lprsoft/LPReditor_ANPR_Lib/README.md

 # Calling the API in your code
 The use of the library is pretty straighforward and decomposes in three distinct steps :
-At first, engine initialization via the function init_session.
-It initializes a new detector, by loading its model file and it returns a (unique) id.
+At first, engine initialization, via calling the function *init_session*.
+It initializes a new detector, by loading its model file and returns a (unique) id.
-This id must be passed as a parameter, to the two others functions.
-Second you call the detect function to recognize the license plates in images.
-The parameters of the detect function are :
+This id must be passed, as a parameter, to the two others functions.
+Second you call the *detect* function, to recognize license plates in images.
+The parameters of the *detect* function are :
 - the id returned by init_session.
-- 4 parameters, to access the image that has been previously allocated in memory.
+- 4 parameters, to access the image, already allocated in memory.
-- a pointer to a preallocated c string (to return the license plate number) Third, when you are finished with reading images you must call the close_session to free the memory used by the detector
+- a pointer to a preallocated c string (to return the license plate number) Third, when you are finished with reading images, you must call the *close_session* to free the memory, consumed by the detector
 ```javascript
 //step 1 declare a global instance of ONNX Runtime api
 const OrtApi* g_ort = OrtGetApiBase()->GetApi(ORT_API_VERSION);